 Schools' library service

 Redbridge schools' library service provides learning resources, librarians and library-related advice and support to schools in Redbridge, Newham, Waltham Forest, Havering and other London boroughs not served by a schools' library service.
-More information is available in our information booklet (PDF 660KB).
+More information is available in our information booklet on the Vision RCL website.

 Our resources are regularly maintained and updated in line with general demand and national curriculum requirements.